AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 * Beim Erstellen eines neuen Beitragsordners in der Asset-Beschaffungsfunktion wird ein falsches Symbol angezeigt (CQ-4282825).
 * Beim Erstellen eines neuen Beitragsordners werden mindestens ein Unterordner (NEU und FREIGEGEBEN) nicht im Beitragsordner angezeigt (CQ-4282424).
-* System gibt eine Ausnahme aus, wenn der Benutzer versucht, den Beitragsordner erneut über zu veröffentlichen [!DNL Experience Manager] nach [!DNL Brand Portal] nach Erhalt neuer Assets im Beitragsordner von [!DNL Brand Portal] Ende (CQ-4279740).
+* System throws an exception if the user tries to republish Contribution folder from [!DNL Experience Manager] to [!DNL Brand Portal] after receiving new assets in the Contribution folder from [!DNL Brand Portal] end (CQ-4279740).
-* Die Erstellung eines Beitragsordners in einem Beitragsordner (verschachtelter Ordner) ist verboten, um Komplexität zu vermeiden (CQ-4278391).
+* Creation of Contribution folder within a Contribution folder (nested folder) is prohibited to avoid complexity (CQ-4278391).
-* Das System gibt beim Hochladen der [!DNL Brand Portal] Benutzerliste (.csv-Datei), importiert aus [!DNL Experience Manager] Admin Console.
-Nur die Felder E-Mail, Vorname und Nachname in der .csv-Datei sind obligatorisch (CQ-4278390).
+* System throws an exception on uploading the [!DNL Brand Portal] user list (.csv file) imported from [!DNL Experience Manager] Admin Console.
+Only Email, FirstName, and LastName fields in the .csv file are mandatory (CQ-4278390).

 ### Communities {#communities-6530}